-1. Trying to do the job yourself.
-Your are likely dealing with any where from 10,000-60,000 or more stinging bees depending on the size and age of the hive.
-When dealing with an established honey colony in a structure, the safest and best way to get rid of bees is to hire a professional bee removal company or experienced bee keeper.
+Are you wondering wether you need an expert to remove a bee infestation or if you can tackle it yourself?
+Here are some things to keep in mind.
+Your are likely dealing with any where from 10,000-60,000 (or more) bees depending on the size and age of the hive.
 Removing honey bees from a structure is labor intensive, requires a good deal of knowledge, and can result in many stings if not done properly.

 A colony containing 30,000 honey bees and 50 plus pounds of honey.

-6. Kill the bees, remove the honey comb, and repair the access area.
+5. Kill the bees, remove the honey comb, and repair the access area.
 Mission accomplished, right?
 Not necessarily.
 Unless the area is sealed properly, the pheromones left by the first hive will attract other colonies in the future.
 It is very likely bees will keep coming back.
-On one house, the third time (in about 5 years) that the bees came back, the home owners decided to call Southeast Bee Removal instead of doing it themselves.
+On one house the bees came back to the same spot three times in a matter of 5 years.
+The last time the home owners decided to call Southeast Bee Removal instead of doing it themselves.
 By the way, Southeast Bee Removal does live honey bee removal and relcoation with their removals and recommends trying to save the bees as a first choice.
 In most cases the bees can be saved.

-7. Ignore the problem.
+6. Wait and see if the problem goes away on its own.
 I am an experienced beekeeper and I love bees, but I would not want them in my house.
-I have seen all the problems and damage they can cause if left alone, along with the fact that they can sting and I would not want anyone to get stung by them.
-The older a bee hive is the bigger and more difficult it will be to remove.
-Another thing is, that the colony of bees will likely swarm in the spring, and you risk having them moving into a second location on your home or into your neighbors home.
+I have seen all the problems and damage they can cause if left alone.
+There is a possibility that someone would get stung.
+Also, the older a bee hive is the bigger and more difficult it will be to remove.
+Furthermore, the colony of bees will likely swarm in the spring (half the hive leaves and moves to a new location), and you risk having them moving into a second spot on your home or into your neighbors home.

 These are some of the biggest no nos you want to avoid when considering what to do with a honey bee colony that has taken up residence in your home or business.

-If you need help in removing a honey bee colony you can contact Southeast Bee Removal for a free estiamte.
-We have lots of experience and love our job!
-We have the equipment necessary to minimize stings, but don't mind a few stings too, if necessary.
+If you need advice/help in removing a honey bee colony you can contact Southeast Bee Removal for a free estiamte.
+We have lots of experience (we have removed 1,000s of bee hives) and love our job!